AyaaBe95/data-structures-and-algorithms401/blog/BLOG.md

 ## Algorithm:

 * it involves two loops.
-*   - the outer loop: starts from the left and keeps track the array.
+  - The outer loop: keeps track of  value that  is being moved into its sorted position, starting with the second element in the array.
-    - then enter the inner loop:which it starts from the second element in the array (compare the second element with first elment and add sorted elment to its position).
+  - The inner loop  iterates leftwards in order to find the correct position for that element.
 ## Pseudocode:
 InsertionSort(int[] arr)